-- Not following your dreams makes you feel unaccomplished.
+Not following your dreams makes you feel unaccomplished.
 Eventually, this will stop you from dreaming altogether.

 - It will attract some attention, even from the naysayers and haters.
 You will feel strong as you prove the naysayers wrong.
 As Walter Bagehot said; “The great pleasure in life is doing what people say you cannot do.”

 - People who follow their dreams are doers.
 Doers have more power to create, influence, and change their environment… and eventually the world.

 - Following your dreams might take unexpected turns, but those are the exciting and memorable challenges of living the dream.

 - Those challenges will help you grow as they make you step out of your comfort zone.

 - Dreams make you take chances, but chances can bring more opportunities.

-- Afraid about it?
+- Afraid of it?
 Good.
 Being afraid makes you feel more alive, so smash through that brick wall of fear.
 Don’t be afraid to make mistakes.
 Elbert Hubbard once said, “The greatest mistake you can make in life is to be continually fearing you will make one.”

 - Your dreams and your actions define you.
 Don’t let others define you with what they tell you to do and not to.

-- You will inspire other to follow their own dreams, even if they know nothing about you.
+- You will inspire other to follow their dreams, even if they know nothing about you.

 - Following your dreams makes you interesting.